chunlea/setup-ruby/README.md

 * engine only like `truffleruby`, uses the latest stable release of that implementation
 * `.ruby-version` reads from the project's `.ruby-version` file
 * `.tool-versions` reads from the project's `.tool-versions` file
+* `system` to use system bundled ruby and skip install
 * If the `ruby-version` input is not specified, `.ruby-version` is tried first, followed by `.tool-versions`

 ### Working Directory